intheon/stream_viewer/docs/README.md

 `conda env create -f conda-requirements.yml`

+then activate with:

+`conda activate streamviewer`

 ### Running the provided applications

 Applications in the `applications` module can be run with

 `python -m stream_viewer.applications.{application_name}`

-Additionally, several of the more useful applications have entry points and can be run directly from the console:
+Additionally, if installed as a package, several of the more useful applications have entry points and can be run directly from the console:

 * `lsl_viewer`
 * `lsl_status`